HDG-Community/hdg-wiki-two/content/technology-concepts/xenodrugs.md

 > [!NOTE]
 > Warning!
 Class-Os are a last-resort option for sophonts whose well-being cannot be secured using any of the other myriad methods available to the Affini Compact.
 As such their use is a _Big Deal_ and must be treated with gravity.
 Side effects may include turning the eyes honey-gold.

-## Class-P
-Facilitates haustoric implant-driven body control, which may be partial or total.

-## Class-S
-Alters perception of sensory data.
-May cause hallucinations, synaesthesia, or act as a filter to change how certain stimuli are perceived; for example, altering the sense of taste so everything tastes sweet.

-## Class-V
-Facilitates the use of mods in biomodded sophonts.
-This may include preventing rejection of those mods or other effects that help sophonts use their new bodies.

 ## Class-W
 Induces aphasia and disrupts the ability to communicate in one or both directions.
 May garble the production or interpretation of speech or other forms of communication, or restrict speech to noises like barking.